jung-kurt/gofpdf/README.md

 adapted from Olivier Plathey by Manuel Cornes.
 Layer support is adapted from Olivier Plathey.
 Support for transformations is adapted from the FPDF transformation script by Moritz Wagner and Andreas Würmser.
 PDF protection is adapted from the work of Klemen Vodopivec for the FPDF product.
-Lawrence Kesteloot provided code to allow an image's extent to be determined prior to placement.
+Lawrence Kesteloot provided code to allow an image’s extent to be determined prior to placement.
 Support for vertical alignment within a cell was provided by Stefan Schroeder.
 Ivan Daniluk generalized the font and image loading code to use the Reader interface while maintaining backward compatibility.
 Anthony Starks provided code for the Polygon function.
 Robert Lillack provided the Beziergon function and corrected some naming issues with the internal curve function.
 Claudio Felber provided implementations for dashed line drawing and generalized font loading.
 Stani Michiels provided support for multi-segment path drawing with smooth line joins, line join styles, enhanced fill modes, and has helped greatly with package presentation and tests.
 Templating is adapted by Marcus Downing from the FPDF\_Tpl library created by Jan Slabon and Setasign.
 Jelmer Snoeck contributed packages that generate a variety of barcodes and help with registering images on the web.
 Jelmer Snoek and Guillermo Pascual augmented the basic HTML functionality with aligned text.
 Kent Quirk implemented backwards-compatible support for reading DPI from images that support it, and for setting DPI manually and then having it properly taken into account when calculating image size.
 Paulo Coutinho provided support for static embedded fonts.
 Dan Meyers added support for embedded JavaScript.
 David Fish added a generic alias-replacement function to enable, among other things, table of contents functionality.
 Andy Bakun identified and corrected a problem in which the internal catalogs were not sorted stably.
 Paul Montag added encoding and decoding functionality for templates, including images that are embedded in templates; this allows templates to be stored independently of gofpdf.
 Paul also added support for page boxes used in printing PDF documents.
 Wojciech Matusiak added supported for word spacing.
 Artem Korotkiy added support of UTF-8 fonts.

 ## Roadmap

-* Improve test coverage as reported by the coverage tool.
+  - Improve test coverage as reported by the coverage tool.